Tavi – The Kingdom of Tonga's Legendary Ascetic

 Through the course of the visit I gave him a full report on my personal life, which had sorted itself out.
 As always he was full of advice and sympathy.
 “You know,” he said, “a woman has never made a fool wise, but many women have made a wise man foolish.”
 I had come to know what he meant very well.

 After dinner on our last evening together he remembered his gift to me.
-He opened up his trunk (the box that I had built to store my things in when I went to Niuatoputapu 13 years before) and after considerable shuffling brought out a cloth purse that he handed to me.
+He opened up his trunk and after considerable shuffling brought out a cloth purse that he handed to me.
 I opened it.
 Inside was a piece of gold.

 “I did some work for the shipping line a few years ago and used that money to buy a piece of gold, thinking that if things ever became really severe I could use it as a final reserve, but now I can’t imagine that I’ll ever need it, but you might.
 So why don’t you take it?”